Bill Snyder Retiring: Kansas State Football Coaching Legend To Announce Departure This Afternoon

-Bill Snyder, the legendary coach who built a Kansas State program that was perennially one of the worst in college football into a national championship contender, will announce his retirement today, according to The Mercury.
+Bill Snyder, the legendary coach who built a Kansas State program that was perennially one of the worst in college football into a national championship contender, will announce his retirement today, according to the Mercury.

 Snyder, who was elected to the College Football Hall of Fame in 2015, compiled a record of 215-117-1 as the head coach at Kansas State from 1989 to 2005, then again from 2008-2018 following a brief retirement.
 Snyder’s teams won Big 12 Championships in 2003 and 2012.
 He won National Coach of the Year honors in 1998, 2011, and 2012, and was also named Big Eight Coach of the Year in 1990, 1991, and 1993 and Big 12 Coach of the Year in 2002.